 To help prevent mold and fungus issues later on, the most important step is making sure your hands, the containers used and the whole grains themselves are as clean as possible.
 Before working with them, make sure you are prepped and ready with clean hands and sterilized sprouting containers.

-Whether growing sprouts or fodder, it is recommended to sort through the whole grains for any foreign items, even before rinsing or soaking.
+Always sort through the whole grains for any foreign items, even before rinsing or soaking.
 Look for anything that is not what you are intending to sprout – field debris, other grains, rocks, dirt, broken seeds, etc. Removing these first will help to prevent issues from developing later on.
 Different grain sources will provide a variety of quality and cleanliness.

 Step 3: Hydration – Initial Rinse and Soak

 Dry whole grains are considered dormant until exposed to enough water to fully absorb and soften the shell for sprouting.
 After rinsing and draining them, add them to a container able to fit all the whole grains plus 2-3 times the amount of water, along with providing room for the grains to expand as they absorb water.
 When rinsing or soaking, too much water will never be a problem – however, issues can occur if not enough water is used or if they are soaked too long.
-Each grain soaking time will vary with most ranging between 8-12 hours.
-For example, legumes like beans and peas are recommended to be soaked 8-12 hours, while the suggestion for grains like wheat and barley is about 6-12 hours.
+Each grain soaking time will vary, with most ranging between 8-12 hours.
+For example, legumes like beans and peas are recommended to be soaked 8-12 hours, while the suggestion for grains like barley is about 6-12 hours.

 Once the grains have finished soaking, rinse and thoroughly drain before adding to the chosen container.
-For smaller sprouting projects, a quart mason jar may work just fine, while a larger fodder production will need trays of some sort.
+For smaller sprouting projects, a quart mason jar may work just fine, while a larger production will need trays of some sort.
 Whatever container is chosen, drainage is crucial!
-Some people may even choose to drill holes in a flat seed tray or tub with a tray underneath to prevent standing water in their containers.
+You may even choose to drill holes in a flat seed tray or tub with a tray underneath to prevent standing water in your containers.
 If a mason jar is used, it is best to cover the mouth with cheesecloth and turn it upside down to continue draining in between rinses.
 When using trays, it is best to keep the grains at a depth no more than ½” to help with air circulation and drainage.

-Place your sprouting or fodder container in an area with some light, but no direct sunlight at about 60-75 degrees.
+Place your sprouting container in an area with some light, but no direct sunlight at about 60-75 degrees.
 Do not put the container in a cupboard due to stale air issues – air flow is important to prevent mold and fungus from developing.

 Every 8-12 hours, rinse the sprouts with clean, cold water several times and then drain as much water as possible.
 During this process, it is important to look for any discoloration among the sprouts that may be mold or fungus.
-Repeat the rinse and drain process until the sprouts or fodder reach the desired length – usually 3-5 days depending on seed or whole grain used.
+Repeat the rinse and drain process until the sprouts reach the desired length – usually 3-5 days depending on seed or whole grain used.

 Step 5: Feeding Frenzy – Who’s Hungry?!

-With sprouting grains and growing fodder, the biggest concern is always the potential for mold to develop.
+With sprouting grains, the biggest concern is always the potential for mold to develop.
 Depending on the animal and the mold type, eating grains contaminated with mold can be toxic and potentially fatal when consumed.
-As such, it is recommended to always discard any sprouts or fodder found to contain mold.
+As such, it is recommended to always discard any sprouts found to contain mold.
 It is easy to confuse the root hairs on sprouting grains with mold.
 A simple way to tell the difference between root hair and mold is to rinse and drain the sprouts.
 If the white fuzz is gone it was just root hairs and if it is still there, you have mold or fungus.
 The sprouts smell fresh – like a sweet grass – like something you’d want to eat!
-If the sprouts or fodder smell like stinky gym socks, it is an indicator something is not quite right.
+If the sprouts smell like stinky gym socks, it is an indicator something is not quite right.
 Always make sure to look over the sprouts when you’re rinsing for any signs of mold or fungus growth.

 While many factors can contribute to sprouting issues like mold growth, the main causes are:

-- Water contamination or poor sterilization of container.
+- Water contamination or poor sterilization of container

-- Whole grains or seeds were not rinsed or soaked properly.
+- Whole grains or seeds were not rinsed or soaked properly

-- Poor drainage after rinsing.
+- Poor drainage after rinsing

-- Environmental temperature is too warm or too cold.
+- Environmental temperature is too warm or too cold

-- Poor air circulation or high humidity.
+- Poor air circulation or high humidity

-- Rinsing sprouts infrequently or with warm water instead of cold.
+- Rinsing sprouts infrequently or with warm water instead of cold

-- Poor germination due to improper soaking or drainage, or old seeds or grains.
+- Poor germination due to improper soaking or drainage, or old seeds or grains

 Additional Tips & Tricks:

-- Ideal environmental temperature is about 65-70 degrees Fahrenheit.
+- Ideal environmental temperature is about 65-70 degrees Fahrenheit

-- Containers can vary: Trays, jars, tubs, etc – anything can potentially work as long as water is properly drained.
+- Containers can vary: Trays, jars, tubs, etc – anything can potentially work as long as water is properly drained

-- Barley and peas tend to be some of the fastest and easiest to sprout.
+- Barley and peas tend to be some of the fastest and easiest to sprout

-- Some situations may improve sprouting by including a grow light, fan for better air circulation, or even a sprouting cover.
+- Some situations may improve sprouting by including a grow light, fan for better air circulation, or even a sprouting cover

-- While you are able to recycle and reuse rinse water, it isn’t ideal as it can contribute to mold or fungus development.
+- While you are able to recycle and reuse rinse water, it isn’t ideal as it can contribute to mold or fungus development

-- Start a sprouting tray or container every few days to make sure you don’t run out.
+- Start a sprouting tray or container every few days to make sure you don’t run out

 Whether sprouting for the winter or all year around, the process can be a fun experiment and a great way to add fresh, healthy nutrients into the diet.
 With the wide variety of seed options available, the possibilities are endless!